Take 2 minutes to earn $10 — find your rate on refinancing a student loan. See additional terms.

 4. Helping with Other Expenses

-If paying back their entire loan is too expensive, consider helping them with some of their other monthly expenses that aren’t as steep.
-Perhaps pay an unexpected medical bill for them, offer to buy a week’s worth of groceries, or maybe surprise them with a dinner and movie once a month.
+If paying off your child’s student loans is too expensive, consider helping them with some of their other monthly expenses that aren’t as steep.
+Perhaps pay an unexpected medical bill for them, offer to buy a week’s worth of groceries, or maybe surprise them with dinner and a movie once a month.

 5. Considering a Parent PLUS Loan

-While credit scores aren’t factored in when determining eligibility for federal student loans, parents cannot typically qualify for these loans with “adverse credit history.”
+While credit scores aren’t considered when determining eligibility for federal student loans, parents cannot typically qualify for these loans with “adverse credit history.”

 6. Applying for a Private Parent Loan

-If you don’t qualify for a federal loan for parents, you could take out a private loan to help fund your child’s education.
+If you don’t qualify for a federal loan for parents, you may want to consider taking out a private loan to help fund your child’s education.
 Keep in mind that you will be the only borrower.
-This is very different than having your child named as the borrower, and you named as the cosigner.
+This is very different from having your child named as the borrower, and you named as the cosigner.

-Parents who take out loans need to be careful they aren’t taking on more debt than they could ever pay back in their lifetime.
+Parents who take out loans need to be careful they aren’t taking on more debt than they can pay back in their lifetime.

 7. Refinancing the Student Loans